isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1784.md

 ---
-title: 'Robotic arms'
+title: 'Steel Plate Butt Joint Welding Alignment Tool'
 permalink: /productivity-solutions-grant/solutionrepo/solution1784
 ---

-## Robotic arms
+## Steel Plate Butt Joint Welding Alignment Tool

 ## Overview

 **Description**

-Robotic arms that are:
-- Programmable mechanical arms integrated into industrial robots or collaborative robots; and
-- Arms consist of segments connected by rotary and linear joints, allowing for controlled, precise and accurate movements; and
-- Robotic arms are attached with end effectors designed for a wide variety of functions such as pick & place, parts rotation & placement, tool handling and assembly.
+The butt joint welding alignment tool can be used to efficiently and easily align steel plates in preparation for the welding process during shipbuilding in workshop or shipyard.
+The tool requires lesser time and manpower for steel plate adjustments, is faster and more accurate, and is safer.

-Cost of equipment capped at $37,500 per unit
+Cost of equipment capped at $12,500 per unit

 ## Solution Packages Option(s)